Warren1001/PD2Info/Season_3_Issues.md

       - (Unconfirmed) This includes sets that give any of these modifiers as partial or full set bonus.
 One person confirmed this worked for them, would prefer multiple confirmations before fully confirming it as valid information.
       - (Unconfirmed) Someone reported that Monarchs and Razortails have an issue.
 I have no idea why it would.
 This is probably not true but if you want to test it, go for it.
       - (Unconfirmed) Items related to Uber events.
 Probably not the case but you can test it if you want.
+- The PlugY Uberquest is causing an issue for some people.
+  - Go to your PlugY.ini (Configuration file) in your PD2 folder and set `ActiveUberQuest` to `0`.